The Impact of BAC Levels on Drivers

 What Does Alcohol Do to The Body?

 Consuming alcohol, even just a little bit, impacts the body.
-Here are some of the common effects one may feel at each blood alcohol concentration (BAC) level:
+Here are some of the common effects a person may feel at each (BAC) level:

 How Does Alcohol Consumption Affect Driving Ability?

-No matter how much alcohol you’ve consumed, any BAC level can diminish your ability to operate a vehicle and cause a severe car crash.
-Even the slightest amount of alcohol in your system can have the following effects while operating a vehicle:
+Any BAC level can diminish your ability to operate a vehicle and cause a drunk driving car accident.
+Even the slightest amount of alcohol in your system can have the following effects while behind the wheel:

 - A decline in visual function